 Start by promoting the affiliate program on your own website, allowing potential partners to come to you.
 Screen each applicant thoroughly so you can be sure you have the most qualified members on your team.

 Next, go out and scout yourself.
-Look on Google and social media platforms for influencers or key individuals within your niche.
+Look on Google and social media platforms to find influencers or key individuals within your niche.
 Bloggers with quality content, and who are familiar with search engine data, are also a great place to look.
 You can also ask some of your best customers if they’re interested in joining the program.
 In addition, you can search for affiliate-related social media groups and forums where existing people with affiliate experience will be looking for new connections.
 You can then contact these individuals directly to ask them if they would like to help the cause … for a reward, of course!

 Recruit and onboard affiliates